-Cause Action Data to Collect The Connect:Direct DTF APPLID is defined incorrectly, the APPLID logmode table is incorrect or is not found, the DTF APPLID has a VTAM password associated with it, or the Connect:Direct DTF APPLID is not active.
-Review the short and long text messages.
+Cause Action Data to Collect The Connect:Direct DTF APPLID is defined incorrectly, the APPLID Review the short and long text messages.
 Ensure that the DTF APPLID is active.
-Ensure that the APPLID specified in the LOCAL.NODE entry of the network map is correctly specified and is defined to VTAM.
+Ensure that the APPLID specified in the LOCAL.NODE entry of the ESTAE outputConnect:Direct network logmode table is incorrect or is not found, the DTF APPLID has a VTAM network map is correctly specified and is defined to VTAM.
 Check the ESTAE output for additional error information.
-If a VTAM password is associated with the Connect:Direct APPLID, remove it, and do not refer to it in the Connect:Direct network map.
-ESTAE output Connect:Direct network map APPLID definition Logmode table entry
+If a VTAM password is associated with MapAPPLID definition password associated with it, or the Connect:Direct DTF APPLID is not active. the Connect:Direct APPLID, remove it, and do not refer to it in the Connect:Direct network map.
+Logmode table entry